DimaZirix/podbox/README.md

       --to [/container/path]                Set container path
-      --type ro|rsync                       Moutn type volume rm Name /host/path               Remove volume from container read-only Name on|off                   Set container as real-only.
+      --type ro|rsync                       Moutn type volume rm Name /host/path               Remove volume from container read-only Name on|off                   Set container as read-only.
 All data will be lost after stop net Name on|off                         Add/Remove network permission ipc Name on|off                         Add/Remove ipc permission.
 Should be used with gui option audio Name on|off                       Add/Remove PulseAudio permission to play audio